schitresh/software_development/frameworks/rails/5_security/5_injection.md

   - Another goal is to carry out data manipulation or reading arbitrary data
 - For example, do not use user input in a query directly
   - `Project.where("name = '#{params[:name]}'")`
-  - If a user enters 'OR 1) --', the resulting query will be
+  - If a user enters `'OR 1) --`, the resulting query will be
-  - `SELECT * FROM projects WHERE (name = '' OR 1) --')`
+  - `SELECT * FROM projects WHERE (name = '' OR 1) --)`
   - The two dashes start a comment ignoring everything after it
   - So the query returns all records fronn the project table

 ### Bypassing Authorization
 - Usually web application includes access control
-- User enters login credentials and webapp tries to find matchibng record in users table
+- User enters login credentials and webapp tries to find matching record in users table
 - The app grants access when it finds a record
 - An attacker may possibly bypass this check using SQL injection like this
   - If an attacker enters `' OR '1'='1` as the name, and `' OR '2'>'1` as the password